docyes/backbonebase/README.md

 ##### traverse `view.traverse(callback, options)`

-Traverse an n-level deep tree of `view.children` starting from the top and working down.
+Traverse a n-level deep tree of `view.children` starting from the top and working down.

 ##### remove `view.remove()`